Nixon vs. Kennedy (Mad Men): Production

 "Nixon vs. Kennedy" was written by Lisa Albert, Andre Jacquemetton, and Maria Jacquemetton, and directed by Alan Taylor.
 The episode was shot in Los Angeles, California, and its production budget ranged between 2-2.5 million dollars.

 Director Alan Taylor noted that the office party reflected the celebration of the show being greenlit and the pilot actors returning as full-time cast members.
 The production staff had the show's actors "hanging out" in the background when they lacked lines to make the party feel more authentic.
 Taylor also notes the comparisons between the workplace power struggle and the election between Nixon and Kennedy.
 When Don tells Pete off in Pete's office, Kennedy is on the television in the background.
 This was done intentionally, as Don's remarks about Pete reflect "what Nixon would say about Kennedy".
-Additionally, Jon Hamm broke his hand during the rehearsal for the Korean War explosion scene.
-Because this was one of the first scenes filmed for the episode, his right hand is not in view for most of his subsequent scenes.
+Additionally, Jon Hamm broke his hand during the rehearsal for the explosion scene: as this was one of the first scenes filmed for the episode, his right hand is not in view for most of the episode's other scenes.

-Featured Soundtracks include A Beautiful Mine by Aceyalone, Moonglow by Benny Goodman, and The End Of The World by Skeeter Davis.
+Songs featured in the episode include "A Beautiful Mine" by Aceyalone, "Moonglow" by Benny Goodman, and "The End of the World" by Skeeter Davis.